Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Montenegro - Durmitor.md

 CONSERVATION VALUE
 -------------------

 Durmitor National Park has spectacular glaciated karst scenery and the deepest gorges in Europe, along the Tara River Canyon.
 Its pine forests interspersed with clear lakes harbour a wide range of endemic flora and wildlife.
-It lies within a WWF Global 200 Freshwater Eco-region~~s~~ and a UNESCO Biosphere Reserve.
+It lies within a WWF Global 200 Freshwater Eco-region and a UNESCO Biosphere Reserve.

 CULTURAL HERITAGE
 -----------------